myltiplex1/AgriEdge_without_langchain/README.md

-# 🌾 AgriEdge: Smart Farm Assistant
+# 🌾 AgriEdge: A Smart Farm Assistant

 An AI-powered assistant that uses real-time sensor data and textbook-based agricultural knowledge to provide insights, analysis, and actionable suggestions for small to medium-scale farms.
 Comes with both command-line and web interfaces.